Connect with a certified trainer for free

 Cervical myelopathy is caused by a narrowing (called stenosis) of the space surrounding the spinal cord that occurs due to inflammation or compression of the spine.

-Cervical myelopathy can develop as the result of:
+Cervical myelopathy can develop as a result of:

 Cervical myelopathy is most common in these sports: